LED LCD vs. plasma vs. LCD

 Loser: LED LCD

-Because they tend to be at the lower-end of a company's TV offerings, CCFL LCDs are the cheapest TVs you can buy.
+Because they tend to be at the lower-end of a company's TV offerings, or off-brands, CCFL LCDs are the cheapest TVs you can buy.

 The cheapest "doorbuster" TVs will almost always be CCFL TVs.
 Plasmas tend to have the best size/price ratio.
 In some cases, plasmas can cost half as much on a per-screen-inch basis than big LED LCDs.